-The electricity savings from an implementation of the method can be calculated using equation 5 of the ESS Rule (reproduced in Appendix B), which uses:
+The electricity savings from an implementation of the SONA method can be calculated using equation 5 of the ESS Rule, which uses:

-- ▼ the Deemed Equipment Electricity Savings from Schedule B of the ESS Rule (see section 4.1.1 and Appendix A of this guide), and - the Regional Network Factor from Table A24 of Schedule A of the ESS Rule (reproduced in Appendix C of this guide).
+- the deemed equipment electricity savings from Schedule B of the ESS Rule (see section 4.1.1), and - ▼ the regional network factor from Table A24 of Schedule A of the ESS Rule.

-The electricity savings from each appliance sale are the Deemed Equipment Electricity Savings of the appliance, multiplied by the Regional Network Factor for the postcode of the address provided.
+The electricity savings from each appliance sale are the deemed equipment electricity savings of the appliance, multiplied by the regional network factor for the postcode of the address provided.